Multi-purpose stadium

-A multi-purpose stadium is a type of stadium designed to be easily used by multiple types of events.
-While any stadium could potentially host more than one type of sport or event, this concept usually refers to a specific design philosophy that stresses multifunctionality over specificity.
-It is used most commonly in Canada and the United States, where the two most popular outdoor team sports – Canadian football/American football and baseball – require radically different facilities.
-Football uses a rectangular field while baseball is played on a diamond and large outfield.
-Since Canadian football fields are larger than American ones, the design specifications for Canadian facilities is somewhat less demanding.
+A multi-purpose stadium is a type of stadium designed to be easily used for multiple types of events.
+While any stadium could potentially host more than one type of sport or event, this concept usually refers to a design philosophy that stresses multifunctionality over speciality.
+It is used most commonly in Canada and the United States, where the two most popular outdoor team sports—Canadian football or American football and baseball—require radically different facilities.
+Football uses a rectangular field, while baseball is played on a diamond with a large outfield.
+Since Canadian football fields are larger than American ones, the design specifications for Canadian facilities are somewhat less demanding.
 The particular design to accommodate both is usually an oval, although some later designs use an octorad.
-While building stadiums in this way means that sports teams and governments can share costs, it also imposes some challenges.
+While building stadiums in this manner allows sports teams and governments to share costs, it also presents some challenges.

-In North America, multipurpose stadiums were built primarily during the 1960s and 1970s as shared home stadiums for Major League Baseball and National Football League or Canadian Football League teams.
+In North America, multipurpose stadiums were primarily built during the 1960s and 1970s as shared home stadiums for Major League Baseball and National Football League or Canadian Football League teams.
 Some stadiums were renovated to allow multipurpose configurations during the 1980s.
-This type of stadium is associated with an era of suburbanization, in which many sports teams followed their fans out of large cities into areas with cheaper, plentiful land.
+This type of stadium is associated with an era of suburbanization, in which many sports teams followed their fans out of large cities into areas with cheaper, more plentiful land.
 They were usually built near highways and had large parking lots, but were rarely connected to public transit.
 As multipurpose stadiums were rarely ideal for both sports usually housed in them, they had fallen out of favor by the 1990s, with the SkyDome (in Canada) that opened in 1989 being the last such stadium completed to accommodate baseball and football.
 With the completion of the Truman Sports Complex in Kansas City in 1973, a model for purpose-built stadiums was laid down.
-Since Oriole Park at Camden Yards opened in 1992, most major league sports stadiums have been built specifically for one sport.
-From the late 2000s onward, however, some football specific stadiums that are either domed or open-air (Texas Stadium, RCA Dome, Georgia Dome, and Bank of America Stadium) have been or may be replaced by multipurpose stadiums with a retractable roof (Cowboys Stadium, Lucas Oil Stadium, and Mercedes-Benz Stadium) and even a roll-in natural grass field (State Farm Stadium) where NFL football remains the primary tenant but which can also accommodate other events year-round (soccer, concerts, major conventions, and NCAA Final Four basketball), although not baseball as that demands radically different field dimensions.
+Since the Baltimore Orioles left the multi-purpose Memorial Stadium for the baseball-only Oriole Park at Camden Yards in 1992, most major league sports stadiums have been built specifically for one sport.
+However, some newer NFL stadiums (e.g. Seattle, Atlanta, Charlotte) have been built with consideration for the possible use of the stadium for Major League Soccer or international soccer, which has similar field dimensions to American football.
+Fields that are suitable for soccer are almost always equally suitable for either rugby code (rugby union or rugby league), and the 2031 Men's Rugby World Cup is expected to employ the same stadiums as the NFL and MLS.